Arktiks/DoctorSimulator/README.md

 * Destroy all infected cells.
 * Timer doesn't run out.

 You can destroy objects by **left-clicking** them.
-If two infected cells collide they will destroy each other.
-If non-infected cell collides with an infected cell they will stick together.
+If cells collide with each other they will stick together to form clusters.
+However if two infected cells collide they will destroy each other.

 #### Known Problems
 * Physics simulation may be inconsistent between retries.